bhavanishankar25/devicedriverslab/End_Sem/a/README.md

 # FINAL PRACTICE EXAM
 (a) Write a module that can take an integer parameter when it is loaded with insmod command.

-AND

-(b) Write a module which prints your name in log.

 # Overview
 ## (a)